Survival Show Guide

 William Larkham Jr. is the commercial fisherman from Happy Valley-Goose Bay, Newfoundland and Labrador who won season 11 by lasting 84 days in the Mackenzie River Delta, roughly 125 miles north of the Arctic Circle near Inuvik.
 It's one of the more grounded winner stories in the franchise, and the record on what he's doing now is unusually solid for a recent season.

-What actually won him the season
+What actually won William Larkham Jr. the season

 He outlasted runner-up Timber Cleghorn, who made it 83 days before voluntarily withdrawing after saying he'd made peace with not winning, and third-place finisher Dub Paetz, who left at 80 days citing the cumulative effects of starvation, isolation, and missing his family.
-Larkham didn't tap out at all; he was declared the winner as the last remaining participant in the field.
+That top three (84, 83, and 80 days) is one of the deepest finishes the show has produced, three people all past the point where most seasons have already ended.

 Life since the win